utilmeta/utilmeta-py/docs/en/guide/client.md

 	) -> response.Response: pass
 ```

-We specify the full URL path directly in the `@api` decorator, so that `Client` the class will ignore the `base_url` passed in when it is called and use the specified URL directly for access.
+We specify the full URL path directly in the `@api` decorator, so that the `Client` class will ignore the `base_url` passed in when it is called and use the specified URL directly.

-!!!
-Tip “asynchronous request function”
+!!! tip "asynchronous request function"
+	In the above example, we used async request functions, all you need is to add `async` to your function. but you should be noticed that async request function need an **async request library** to send a fully async request, currently UtilMeta support `httpx` and `aiohttp` as async request library, you can specify in the `backend` parameter of initializing `Client`
 	```python
 	>>> import httpx
 	>>> client = GithubClient(backend=httpx)
 	```

-#### Declare a response template
+#### Declare response template

-You can use UtilMeta’s response template to elegantly parse `Client` the response from the request function of a class.
-The response template should be declared in `Client` the request function ** Returns a value type hint ** of the class, and it needs to be declared as a response class that inherits from `Response`, or use `Union` multiple response classes combined.
-For example, the following is an example of `Client` a login interface class
+You can use UtilMeta’s response template to elegantly parse the response from the request function of a `Client` class.
+The response template should be declared at the **return type** of the function, and it needs to be declared as a response class that inherits from `Response`, or use `Union` to combine multiple response classes.
+For example, the following is an example of a login client class.

 ```python
 from utilmeta.core import cli, api, request, response